ioannad/lambda/README.md

 The UI includes two REPLs and a viewer of all available transformations of a user-input λ term.

+##### Goal

+The goal of this project is to compile the untyped λ calculus and extensions thereof into several targets, such as a stack machine, and some assembly languages.

+For learning and understanding compilers, therefore I write most of it by hand.
+Written in common lisp because I am most comfortable with this language.

 ## Try it!

 Requirements